14-year-old accused of murdering cousin held behind bars for now

 ALBUQUERQUE, N.M.
 (KRQE) – The family of a man shot and killed by his 14-year-old cousin is begging a judge to keep the suspect in jail.

 Police say last Wednesday 14-year-old Jevyn Steadman shot and killed his cousin 29-year-old Lawrence Howard.
-Howard was known for trying to help his community, seen here in a KRQE News 13 story in 2018 power washing businesses in the international district to improve his neighborhood.
+Howard was known for trying to help his community and was seen in a KRQE News 13 story in 2018 power washing businesses in the international district to improve his neighborhood.

 “He took my son, he was only 29.
 He didn’t bother nobody and tried to help everybody,” said Howard’s mother Catherine Howard-Portee.